inesusvet/tests-talk/PITCHME.md

 @title[A good test: Trustworthy]

 ## Trustworthy
-If tests are failed because of misconfigurations or it's a "known issue" of some dependency
+If tests are failed at start because of misconfigurations or it's a "known issue" of some dependency/part of the system

-No one will run them!
+*No one* will run them!

 +++
 @title[A good test: Maintainable]